ide-workshop/ide-workshop.github.io/content/call-for-papers.md

 * Program analysis and static analysis inside the IDE.
 * UI/UX studies of working in the IDE, analyzing the way people use IDEs, their workflow, activities, attention, eye movement, etc.
 * Visualizations in the IDEs.
-* Using IDEs to analyze software development activities by collecting usage data: \textit{e.g.}, logs, datasets of interactions.
+* Using IDEs to analyze software development activities by collecting usage data, \textit{e.g.}, logs, datasets of interactions.
 * Insights and case studies of teaching various SE concepts (\textit{e.g.}, program comprehension, refactoring, testing, debugging, etc) using IDEs.
 * Anecdotal experience about why a certain tool or research approach {was not implemented on top of IDE infrastructure} but researchers chose alternatives (\textit{e.g.}, a CLI tool), what the blockers were, and how the IDEs can improve to become more convenient for prototyping.
 * And others!